marvey11/react-app-from-scratch/README.md

 yarn add --dev webpack webpack-cli babel-loader
 ```

 The next step is to configure Webpack.
 As a first step we'll run the Babel transpiling from Webpack.
+Create the config

-delegate the Babel tran.
-Create the config file named `webpack.config.js` with the following contents:
+file named `webpack.config.js` with the following contents:

 ```javascript
 const path = require("path");